415 W 6th Street

 12:30 pm – 1:30 pm

 The City of Vancouver is in the process of redesigning its Traffic Impact Fee (TIF) program.
-The redesign process is scheduled to be complete in November 2014.
 During the redesign, district boundaries, transportation project lists, TIF rates and the overall program polices and administrative practices will be updated.

-The TIF program update is newly underway.
-A stakeholder advisory group comprised of 20 external members and 12 internal City staff members will meet starting in January 2014 to review and provide input on the proposed changes to the City’s TIF program.
+A stakeholder advisory group of 20 members and 12 City staff members met from January through July 2014 to review and provide input on the proposed changes to the City’s TIF Program.

 The City of Vancouver TIF, in place since 1995, has historically provided 10 to 12 percent of the funding for major motorized and non-motorized transportation capital expansion and improvement projects in Vancouver, including projects like the Mill Plain west extension to the Port of Vancouver, and improvements to NE 192nd Avenue, Burton Road and Mill Plain, between NE 164th and 192nd avenues.